yrro/pam_subuid/README.md

 new one, even if the existing one is too small per `SUB_UID_COUNT` and `SUB_GID_COUNT`.

+The first field of `/etc/subuid` and `/etc/subgid` can be a user ID as well as a user name.
+The module can't handle that yet.

 Locking is performed to try to prevent two users logging in at the same time from receiving the same allocation.